daattali/beautiful-jekyll/_posts/2023-02-28-Google-Cloud-Professional-Cloud-Architect.md

 # What is the Google Cloud Professional Cloud Architect certification?

 Google Cloud's Professional Cloud Architect (PCA) is one of Google's most popular professional certifications.
-Google Cloud's Professional certifications are role based certifications to measure an individuals proficiency at performing a specific role using Google Cloud technology.
+Google Cloud's Professional certifications are role based certifications to measure an individual’s proficiency at performing a specific role using Google Cloud technology.
 As per [Google's definition:](https://cloud.google.com/certification/cloud-architect)

 > Professional Cloud Architects enable organizations to leverage Google Cloud technologies.
 With a thorough understanding of cloud architecture and Google Cloud, they design, develop, and manage robust, secure, scalable, highly available, and dynamic solutions to drive business objectives.